nicholasnge/tp/docs/UserGuide.md

 ------------|------------
 **Parameter** |  In the command format given, the words in `UPPER_CASE` are the parameters or arguments to be supplied by you.
 For example, in the add command, the given format is: `add n/NAME p/PHONENUMBER e/EMAIL a/ADDRESS h/HEIGHT w/WEIGHT [t/TAG]`.
 Thus, `NAME`, `PHONENUMBER`, `EMAIL`, `ADDRESS`, `HEIGHT`, `WEIGHT` and `TAG` are the parameters to be keyed in by you. `TAG` is an optional parameter.
 **Index** | Index refers to the position of the patient in the displayed patient list.
 For example, if the order in which patients are displayed in the app is {Alice,Bob,Charlie} then Alice's index is 1, Bob's is 2, and Charlie's is 3.
 **Medical record** | The report that the doctor writes during an appointment with a patient.
+Can be created using the `mrec` command.
+A medical record is made up of multiple sections.
 **Section** | A way for doctors to organise their medical record into parts so that it looks neat.
 **Acromegaly** | A disorder that results from excess growth hormone.